-A hysterectomy is the name of a surgery done to remove the uterus from a woman's body.
+A hysterectomy is surgery performed to remove the uterus from a woman's body.
 The surgery can be performed through an incision in either the vagina or the abdomen.
 Some other terms referring to hysterectomy surgery include: robotic hysterectomy, laparoscopic surgery, Da Vinci robot surgery and laparoscopic hysterectomy.
 The right type of surgery depends upon the specific conditions and medical history of the patient and should be determined by a doctor.

 Abdominal or Laparoscopic